Recorded Live: September 30, 2020

 CMS instructed its State and Accreditation Agencies to resume normal survey activities (enhanced by the edition of focused COVID-related infection prevention reviews) as of August 17, 2020.

 Yet survey preparation has not been at the top of hospital priority lists as institutions across the country continue to be whipsawed between surges in coronavirus patients and reduced volumes and revenues.
 The news is already filled with horror stories of distinguished institutions threatened with the loss of accreditation or Medicare certification due to adverse findings ranging from suicide prevention to environment of care to infection prevention.

 Don’t be one of these institutions.
 The time to prepare is now.

-Our webinar will cover:
+Our webinar focused on: